Wind tunnels

 high-speed air in the central test laboratory.

-By courtesy of Great Pictures in NASA (GRIN).
+By courtesy of NASA on the Commons.

 Having a wind tunnel with narrow sections is an easy way to build up